alexa-samples/skill-sample-nodejs-multi/instructions/test-the-skill.md

 2. Select *Skills* from the left menu.
 3. Click the **Your Skills** button from the top-right.
 4. In the search box type *Beeper* and your skill will show up.
 (It should say "Account linking required").
 Click on it.
-5. Click the **Enable** button and sign in as necessary and click 'Allow' to sign in to Skill Sample.
+5. Click on the **Enable** button and sign in as necessary and click 'Allow' to sign in to Skill Sample.
 6. If successful, you should receive a confirmation similar to "Beeper has been successfully linked."
-7. Close the tab, return to the skill, and click the **Discover Devices** button.
+7. Close the tab and you should see a messaage prompt that offers you to detect devices.
+Go ahead and detect them (alternatively you can click on *Smart Home* on the left navigation menu items, click on the **Devices** button, scroll all the way down and click on the **Discover** button).
 8. When complete, a new discovered device called "Beeper" will appear in your Smart Home Devices list.

 ## Send an Utterance to Alexa using the Developer Console